MasterEnderman/Zerblands-Remastered/config/ftbguides/modpack_guide/changes/ie/README.md

 ## Wires

-Increased the percentage of **power lost** every 16 blocks of distance for the wire tiers.
+Increased the percentage of **power loss** every 16 blocks of distance for the wire tiers.

 Copper: 70% loss rate
 Electrum : 50% loss rate